Martin High School (Arlington, Texas): Academic extracurriculars

 Martin competes in Academic Decathlon and has teams in most of the UIL academic activities.

 The Martin High School Robotics team has qualified for every UIL Robotics State Championship since robotics was added in 2016, finishing second in 2017 and 2018, third in 2019, and winning the state title in 2020.

 The science team won the UIL 6A State Championship in 2021.

 Fine arts

 Fine arts at the school include band, choir, orchestra, theatre, speech, and visual arts departments.

+In 1996 Martin High School won Texas's annual UIL One-Act Play competition for the 5A conference with its production of Our Country's Good.

 In 2009, the Martin Fine Arts department was the first place winner in the "Grammy in the Schools" nationwide competition, giving a $10,000 grant to the music department and naming the Martin High School as the #1 fine arts high school in the contest.

 Martin's chorale choir performed at Carnegie Hall in New York City on March 14, 2006, for the Carnegie Hall National High School Choral Festival.
 The performance included the world premieres of Introit and Epilogue by Mack Wilberg.
 Martin's chorale, wind symphony and symphony orchestra performed at Carnegie Hall in New York City on March 21, 2016, with Distinguished Concerts International New York.